The Power of Negative Thinking: How It Drains and Devastates You

 One of the best things an investor can do to improve their skills is to understand what investing is not.
 It’s not about learning technical analysis, studying fundamentals, or following expert advice blindly.
 Instead, it’s about understanding the mass mindset and reprogramming your mind to think differently.

 As Warren Buffett’s business partner Charlie Munger once said, “The best way to get what you want is to deserve what you want.”
-Investing means understanding the market, developing a solid strategy, and sticking to it, even in the face of adversity.
+Investing means understanding the market, developing a solid strategy, and sticking to it, even in adversity.

 The Importance of Patience and Discipline